SnowGem (XSG) Price Hits $0.0441 on Exchanges

 Equihash

 hashing algorithm.
 SnowGem’s total supply is 30,907,160 coins and its circulating supply is 30,830,068 coins.
-The official website for SnowGem is snowgem.org.
+The Reddit community for SnowGem is /r/SnowGem and the currency’s Github account can be viewed here.
 SnowGem’s official Twitter account is @snowgemofficial and its Facebook page is accessible here.
-The Reddit community for SnowGem is /r/SnowGem and the currency’s Github account can be viewed here.
+SnowGem’s official website is snowgem.org.

 According to CryptoCompare, “Snowgem is a Masternode cryptocurrency based on the Equihash algorithm. “

-SnowGem can be bought or sold on these cryptocurrency exchanges: Graviex, Mercatox and STEX.
-It is usually not possible to buy alternative cryptocurrencies such as SnowGem directly using US dollars.
-Investors seeking to acquire SnowGem should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SnowGem using one of the exchanges listed above.
+SnowGem can be traded on the following cryptocurrency exchanges: Mercatox, Graviex and STEX.
+It is usually not possible to purchase alternative cryptocurrencies such as SnowGem directly using US dollars.
+Investors seeking to trade SnowGem should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SnowGem using one of the aforementioned exchanges.

 Receive News & Updates for SnowGem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SnowGem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.